 Custody Risks.
-In accordance with Chinese regulations and the terms of a QFI license, A-Shares will be held in the joint names of the Fund and Krane.
+In accordance with Chinese regulations and the terms of a QFI license and insofar as Krane acquires a QFI, A-Shares will be held in the joint names of the Fund and Krane.
 Thus, the Fund's assets may not be as well protected as they would be if it were possible for them to be registered and held solely in the name of the Fund.
 There is a risk that creditors of Krane may assert that the securities are owned by Krane and that regulatory actions taken against Krane may affect the Fund.